 We start by accessing some data as usual from a database and a CSV file and blend them.
 At this point the data scientist is looking at the data via an interactive composite view called Automated Visualization (Fig.3).
 This view offers the data scientist a quick way to look at anomalies via a number of charts which automatically display what is most interesting statistically.

-Figure 3: The modeling workflow is used to access and blend the data, which is then interactively inspected via a data visualization dashboard.
+Figure 3: The modeling workflow is used to access and blend the data, which is then interactively inspected via an interactive view.

-Once that is done the data scientist builds the custom process to prepare the data for the analytics process.
+Once that is done the data scientist builds the custom process to prepare the data for training machine learning.
 In this example we are just going to update the domain of all columns and convert a few columns from numerical to categorical.
 The data scientist captures the workflow with Integrated Deployment because it will be needed in the future where more data is to be processed.
 In our example, the data scientist then opens an Interactive Column Filter Component.
-This view allows for the quick removal columns which should not be used by the model for all the normal reasons such as too many missing, constant or unique values (Fig. 4).
+This view allows for the quick removal of columns which should not be used by the model for all the normal reasons such as too many missing, constant or unique values (Fig. 4).

 Figure 4: The modeling workflow continues with the data preparation part which is captured for later deployment .
 Another interactive view is used to filter out irrelevant columns quickly before the training of the models.
 Also the interactive filter is captured for deployment purposes.

 Figure 5: The data scientist can use an interactive view using the Binary Classification Inspector node to browse the two models performance metrics and select one model to be retrained and deployed.
 The selected model is produced as a Workflow Object at the output of the Component.